 Here are some of the ways volunteers support our work:

 Volunteer Visitors learn to provide companionship and emotional support to patients and families.
 Like a friendly neighbor, Volunteer Visitors help take care of practical tasks or simply extend a hand to hold.
 Volunteers may run errands, help prepare a meal, read to a patient, offer light massage or just share some quiet time.
 Their presence can make it possible for a caregiver to take a needed break for a few hours.
-Applications due by March 3.
-Training begins March 11, 2014.
+Our fall training is underway.
+Please contact Forbes Ellis, Director of Volunteer Services at (831) 430-3045 for information about our spring training.

 - Veterans Supporting Volunteers